Buenos Aires, an Argentinian jewel with a sprinkle of European flair

 Oh, and Buenos Aires’ Recoleta Cemetery is a must; we wish we’d done a tour to hear of all the stories and myths (there are several tip-based free walking tours there), but it was interesting nonetheless.
 Some of the tombs have been broken into by grave-robbers or left in disrepair, so they can be fairly creepy if walking alone!

-To get out of the city, lots of people recommend going to Tigre, which we did, but although it was quaint there wasn’t a huge amount to do and see, so we’re not sure it was worth the 2 hour round journey.
+To get out of the city, lots of people recommend going to Tigre, which we did, but although it was quaint there wasn’t a huge amount to do and see without better planning, so we’re not sure it was worth the 2 hour round journey for us.
 We ended up walking down the river to find a place for lunch, sitting on the river bank for half an hour and then going back to the city.
+If we’d have researched more before, we could have gotten in a boat tour round the delta or a visit to the Aquafan waterpark.

 Food, Drink and Nightlife in Buenos Aires